The Classical to Jazz Piano Mastery Program

 You will develop and internalize the jazz language — pro voicings, soloing techniques, and tune-specific strategies — in ways that transfer directly to your hands, so improvisation stops being a difficult process and becomes automatic.
 You will learn to think, hear and play compositionally in real time.

-Step 4: Learn exactly how and what to practice, using a repeatable system so you never have to guess ever again:
+Step 4: Learn exactly how and what to practice, using repeatable systems so you never have to guess ever again:

-You learn a clear, repeatable ways to analyze, approach, and practice any concept or tune — so every new piece of music feels clear, structured, and doable instead of overwhelming and confusing.
+You'll learn clear, repeatable ways to analyze, approach, and practice any concept or tune — so every new piece of music feels structured and doable instead of overwhelming and confusing.

 Whatever style or direction you're focused on — standards, blues, bebop, bossa, ballads, modal, modern, composition, arranging, solo piano, playing in a band, or anything in between...

-This mentorship is built entirely around your goals, and directly addresses the Classical habits, gaps, and weaknesses that are holding your playing back.
+This mentorship is built entirely around your goals, and directly addresses the Classical habits, gaps, and weaknesses holding your playing back.

 After 3 months, you'll actually be able to play like a real jazz pianist — hearing your way through chord changes and tunes, comping and soloing without getting lost, and best of all: not feeling stuck on what to do next, or what and how to practice.

-You'll have clear, proven, repeatable systems to keep progressing long after the program ends.
+You'll have proven systems to keep progressing long after the program ends.

-This is the exact shortcut I wish I'd had, instead of spending YEARS figuring it out the hard way through trial and error.
+This is the exact shortcut I wish I had, instead of spending YEARS figuring it out the hard way through tons of trial and error.

 What Others Are Saying